cf-control/cf-control/README.md

-  diff            Print the differences between the given yaml file and the configuration of your cf instance. apply           Apply the configuration from a given yaml file to your cf instance. update          Update/Remove apps, service instances or space developers. dump            Read space developers configuration, resolve all $refs and print the result to
+  diff            Print the differences between the given yaml file and the configuration of your cf instance. apply           Apply the configuration from a given yaml file to your cf instance. update          Update/Remove apps, service instances or space developers. dump            Read a configuration file, resolve all $refs and print the result to the console.
-                  the console.
                   Helps users to understand how the tool resolves $ref and what the resulting config is it would apply.
 ```